Python-PyQt/PyQt6-Docs/descriptions/QtCore/QEventLoop-exec-f-1.rst

 It is necessary to call this function to start event handling.
 The main event loop receives events from the window system and dispatches these to the application widgets.

-Generally speaking, no user interaction can take place before calling .
-As a special case, modal widgets like :sip:ref:`~PyQt6.QtWidgets.QMessageBox` can be used before calling , because modal widgets use their own local event loop.
+Generally speaking, no user interaction can take place before calling exec().
+As a special case, modal widgets like :sip:ref:`~PyQt6.QtWidgets.QMessageBox` can be used before calling exec(), because modal widgets use their own local event loop.

 To make your application perform idle processing (i.e. executing a special function whenever there are no pending events), use a :sip:ref:`~PyQt6.QtCore.QTimer` with 0 timeout.
 More sophisticated idle processing schemes can be achieved using :sip:ref:`~PyQt6.QtCore.QEventLoop.processEvents`.